 While BPH is by definition ‘benign’ in the sense that the overgrowth is not cancerous, an enlarged prostate can be dangerous if left untreated.

 “The longer the bladder pushes against an outlet obstruction, the greater the risk is that the patient will experience bladder failure in the future.
 That’s when the bladder basically gets tired and shuts down.
-This can lead to kidney failure over time, as well as a need for permanent catheterization in order to empty the bladder,” says Dr. Perry.
+This can lead to kidney failure over time, as well as a need for permanent catheterization in order to empty the bladder,” says Dr. Jankowski.